artemkv/artemkv.github.io/algorithms.md

 - Insert: start from the bottom, insert in the current list, flip a fair coin, if heads, promote to the next level, continue until you get tails.
 Worst case scenario: you promote infinitely :D
 - Delete: delete from the bottom level and all the levels above
 - Now we need to analyze this search based on probability.
 We don't want a simple expectation on search, we want some bound "with high probability"
-- "With high probability" means that probability grows as n grows
+- "With high probability" means that probability grows as `n` grows
 - For example, the number of levels, using the insert algorithm, can be shown to be bounded to `O(log(n))` with high probability.
 Meaning the bound is `O(c*log(n))` with probability `(1 - 1/n^alpha)`, where `alpha = c - 1`; the bigger the `n` and `c`, the narrower is the confidence interval
 - When you search, you can only make as many level jumps as many levels there are.
 Your probability to jump level is 1/2 (corresponds to heads upon insert).
 The total number of levels is bounded as stated above
 - So the total number of moves is a number of trials until you get a number of heads that equals number of levels (at which point you are out of levels)
 - Note: as usually with probability, you could simplify this whole argument and say that expected number of horizontal moves equals number of vertical jumps (as this is determined by a fair coin flip, which is 50/50), so you could arrive to the conclusion that the expected total number of moves is `O(log(n))`, but what you lose is this notion of "with high probability"
-- So instead we introduce random variables, apply Chernoff bound, and through a bunch of math be able to state that search is "O(log(n)) with high probability"
+- So instead we introduce random variables, apply Chernoff bound, and through a bunch of math be able to state that search is "`O(log(n))` with high probability"

 ### Universal & Perfect Hashing